Bikramkarmakar/bikramkarmakar/README.md

 <h3 align="left"><h3 align="center">
  <h1 align="center">🚀 About Me</h1>
-🎓 I am Bikram Karmakar, a Polytechnic Diploma Student (specializing in Computer Science) and will graduate in mid-2023.
+🎓 I am Bikram Karmakar, a Polytechnic Diploma Student (specializing in Computer Science) and will graduate in mid-2023.I am passionate about Artificial Intelligence 🤖, Pythonic programming 🐍, Java Progrmming ☕ and open source :octocat:.
+I love to learn and contribute in any and every possible way.

 👨‍💻 I enjoy contributing to Open Source Projects and have interest in solo or Group Coding Projects to build and implement new ideas.I am really enthusiastic about learning new technology.
 I have learned Java , My SQL , Python , HTML , C , C++.
 I love to network, join new communities and add value.
 I got started with Freelancing and Blogging quite recently and trying to make it count.